jovandeginste/jovandeginste.github.io/_drafts/2016-04-29-puppet-mcollective-rundeck.md

 ### Node executor via ssh

 Since Rundeck started an mCollective session for each remote server, I thought I could just as well use simple ssh for the remote execution.
-So I changed the command line into this:
+So I provided the private key to the user running Rundeck and changed the command line into this:

 ```
 ssh -l mco -o SomeOpts ${exec.command}
 ```

 Great!
 Still works, but now `whoami` returned "mco" instead.
-After playing around with sudoers on the remote servers, and`sudo whoami` also worked.
-But I now got rid of the complex setup where rundeck had to `su` to the `mco` user and have an ssh agent running.
+After playing around with sudoers on the remote servers, `sudo whoami` also worked.
+But I now got rid of the complex setup where Rundeck had to `su` to the `mco` user and have an ssh agent running.
 In fact, I could now even switch to Rundeck's default ssh plugin!
 I only needed to configure the default remote ssh user in `framework.properties` (and set some other sane defaults) and I was done:

 ```puppet
   class { '::rundeck':